What are Harmonized System (HS) codes?

-In Simpler terms, HS codes are used to classify almost everything that is being manufactured/produced in the world today.
+In simple terms, HS codes are used to classify almost everything that is being manufactured/produced in the world today.
 With codes ranging from live animals and animal products like swine (0106.10) in the first chapter to musical instruments, their parts, and accessories (9997.00) in the last chapter, virtually all products can be identified and categorized for international trade purposes.
-Learn more about how HS codes work and why they’re essential for navigating the complexities of global commerce.
+In this article, we will explore more about how HS codes work and why they’re essential for navigating the complexities of global commerce.

 Why HS codes are created?